 A versatile playable urban space will be created on the Esplanade fairground in Biel, and both young and old will be invited to play.
 A wide variety of opportunities for playing not covered by standardised safety standards will be contrasted with the usual range of play facilities available in public spaces.
 We will attempt to discover and develop new uses for public spaces in experimental and playful ways.
 Interaction and the ability to shape play will replace the humdrum ducks and slides!

 Target group for the pop-up play activities:

-The pop-up play activities are open to the public – families with children are welcome!
+The pop-up play activities are open to the public and free of charge – families with children are welcome!